 9) Any of the Graphic Novels by Raina Telgemeier

 My one daughter absolutely loves Telgemeier’s graphic novel Sisters.
-It is worth pointing out that there are two page shades used.
+It is worth pointing out that there are two-page shades used.
 The regular white border indicates things happening in the present tense, while the more yellowish border indicates things happening in the past tense.
 This doesn’t cause an issue at all, but it is worth pointing out to your reader as it will immediately help with fully comprehending the story, especially with all of the vivid illustrations.

 Telgemeier is also the illustrator for the very popular Baby-Sitters Club series, which are also great reads for any girl reader in your life.

-10) Real Friends by Shannon Hale
+10) Best Friends by Shannon Hale

 There is one more book that definitely deserves to be on this list even though it does not contain illustrations like the other books on this list does.
 It is Fish in a Tree by Linda Mullaly Hunt.